How Much Does Life Insurance Cost?

 The underwriter will review your application, along with the results of the medical exam.
 You will then be assigned a rate class based on your age and overall health.
 This will determine the premium you will be accessed.

-There is a significant cost differential between Term life insurance and Whole life insurance.
+There is a significant cost differential between the two main types of life insurance coverage, Term life insurance, and Whole life insurance.

 So what’s the difference between the cost of Term and Whole Life insurance?

-Here at Huntley Wealth, we generally recommend that Term is the best option.
-For the majority of Americans it’s all they need.
+We generally recommend that Term is the best option.
+For the majority of Americans, it’s all they need.
 Term is much more affordable and provides the protection you are looking for.

 You should only really consider Whole life if you have an estate and need cash liquidity.
 This will cover federal and state estate taxes.

-Many agents will try to convince you that Whole life is beneficial to building your retirement savings.
+Many agents will try to convince you that Whole life is beneficial for building your retirement savings.
 Quite honestly, you would be better off financially buying term and investing the difference.

 Find Out More Information About the Cost of Life Insurance